-We have just arrived home from the most incredible tour of Rajasthan, India.
+We have just arrived home from the most incredible motorcycle tour in Rajasthan, India.
 We want to start with a huge thank you to everyone that made the tour possible, including our incredible passengers.
 What a trip!

-Team Extreme – a small group of ten riders – arrived in Delhi to news that made the tour a little more interesting.
+Team Extreme provides motorcycle adventure tours in Asia.
+Our small group of ten riders arrived in Delhi to news that made the tour a little more interesting.
 Firstly, a smog was lingering over Delhi which wasn’t ideal for travelling, but we kept our fingers crossed it would pass.
 In addition, the government recently decided to remove the 500 & 1,000 rupee notes from circulation in the entire country in one go.
 The result being there was limited cash available to exchange and bank queues stretching for miles.
 In a country where cash is king, we were now also keeping our toes crossed that we could use bank cards on our travels.
-Welcome to India!
+Welcome to India , and to the great guided motorbike tour around Rajasthan…

 We left Delhi for Mandawa to visit an ancient traders haveli (or traditional townhouse) once part of the Silk Road trade route.
 Here, we tested the bikes, got used to the odd patch of sand and prepared to hit the road.
 We were lucky enough to dine under the beautiful supermoon – an amazing first night.